 The skin is your body’s largest organ, and it changes dramatically throughout your life.
 From the delicate skin of a newborn to the acne-prone adolescence to the wrinkles of old age, your skin will go through several stages during which its needs will change.

 Your skincare routine and products should evolve to meet your changing needs.
-Skincare products play a significant role in protecting, cleansing, repairing, and nourishing your skin.
+Skincare products play a significant role in protecting, cleansing, repairing, and nourishing your skin care.
 They help ensure that your skin is healthy and looks its best no matter your age.

 When a person turns twelve years old, the structure and function of their skin are almost identical to adult skin.
 And during puberty, many hormonal changes occur that can have a significant impact on the skin.